Lisbon Pena Palace Tickets and Day Trips

 palacio da pena ticket office|©Ernst Schwyter

-If you do not feel like visiting the Palace inside (which I consider a mistake, since you are there), you should know that there is the option to visit only the gardens, the Da Pena Park.
+If you do not feel like visiting the Palace inside (which I consider a mistake, since you are there), you should know that there is the option to visit only the gardens with these tickets to Parque Da Pena.
 In both cases there are discounts for seniors over 65 and under 18 and also a special price that combines tickets for two adults and two children for a reduced price.

 Book your tickets for the Pena Palace